 Go through the setup flow below and activate your Connector.

-Under Connector, select Add Connector.
+Select Add Connector.
 This will show you a list of Magic WAN Connector devices associated with your account.
 You need to have bought a Connector already for it to show up here.
 Refer to Prerequisites if no Connector shows up in this list.

-The Connector will be added to your site with an Interrupt window defined.
+The Connector will be added to your account with an Interrupt window defined.
 The interrupt window is the time period when the Magic WAN Connector software can update, which may result in interruption to existing connections.
 You can change this later.
 Refer to Interrupt window for more details on how to define when the Connector can update its systems.

 In WAN configuration, select Create.
 You can create one or more wide area networks (WANs) ↗.
 Configuring multiple WANs will create multiple IPsec tunnels (one IPsec tunnel per WAN port).
 This allows the Connector to failover between circuits according to their health.